raphaelrowley/IoT_GNN/README.md

 Our provided checkpoints can be overwritten when calling the main script with ```USE_CHECKPOINTS = False```

+We have provided checkpoints for the datasets
+- ````'NF-BoT-IoT'```` (version 1, randomized and non-randomized IPs)
+- ```'NF-ToN-IoT'``` (version 1, randomized IPs)
+- ```'NF_UNSW-NB15-v1'``` (version 1, randomized IPs).

+For each of these datasets, checkpoints are provided for multiclass classification with the following models:
+- Baseline EGS with 2 hidden EGS layers and a node embedding size of 128
+- All variants of enhanced EGS with 2 hidden enhanced EGS layers and a node embedding size of 128.
+- Baseline fully connected FNN with 2 hidden layers and hidden layer dimensions of 128 and 192.
+- DIDS-inspired FNN with 5 hidden layers and hidden layer widths of 18, 36, 72, 144, and 256.

 ###### Executing the script
 To execute the script, call the following: